top of page

 Pollution Prevention Assistance

-What Should I Do if I Find a Needle, Syringe or Other Sharp in Public?
+What To Do If You Find a Needle, Syringe, or Other Sharp

-The term "sharps" is used to refer to any device that is intended to puncture or cut the skin.
-This includes syringes with needles attached, scalpels, lancets used in diabetes testing, and intravenous tubing with needles attached, whether they have been used or not.
+The term "sharps" means any device that is intended to puncture or cut the skin.
+This includes syringes with needles attached, scalpels, lancets used in diabetes testing, and intravenous (IV) tubing with needles attached.

 Questions?